 The idea of compact extra dimensions has a long history.
-Originally, it has been proposed as a Kaluza-Klein theory \cite{KK} aimed to unify gravity and electromagnetism.
-Being abandoned for a long time, this idea has been revitalized with development of string theory known to be well defined in space-times with dimensions much larger than four (for a review on applications of the Kaluza-Klein concept in modern contexts, including cosmology and ten- and eleven-dimensional supergravity, see \cite{BL}).
-An important step in development of this concept has been made in \cite{Carr} where it has been immersed into the Lorentz-breaking context (another approach to this problem has been discussed in \cite{Rizzo}).
-Following \cite{Carr}, if the Lorentz-breaking vectors are directed along the compact extra dimensions, the masses of the particles will be modified, probably affecting the hierarchy problem (some important results in studies of the impact of the compact extra dimension for quantum corrections were obtained in \cite{Yamashita}, where the two-point function of the massless QED, although without explicit Lorentz-breaking terms in the action, has been calculated in a five-dimensional space-time, and in \cite{Hosotani:2007kn,Dienes}, where the regularization and renormalization issues were considered in a similar situation, but for massive fermions).
+Originally, it has been proposed as a Kaluza-Klein theory \cite{KK,KK1} aimed to unify gravity and electromagnetism.
+Being abandoned for a long time, this idea has been revitalized with development of string theory known to be well defined in space-times with dimensions much larger than four (for a review on applications of the Kaluza-Klein concept in modern contexts, including cosmology, phenomenology of elementary particles, and ten- and eleven-dimensional supergravity, see e.g. \cite{BL,ArkHam}).
+An important step in development of this concept has been made in a seminal paper \cite{Carr} where it has been immersed into the Lorentz-breaking context (another approach to this problem has been discussed in \cite{Rizzo}).
+Following \cite{Carr}, if the Lorentz-breaking vectors are directed along the compact extra dimensions, the masses of the particles will be modified, probably affecting the hierarchy problem (some important results in studies of an impact of extra compact dimension or quantum corrections were obtained in \cite{Yamashita}, where the two-point function of the massless QED, although without explicit Lorentz-breaking terms in the action, has been calculated in a five-dimensional space, with a compact extra dimension).